Valide sultan: List of Valide Sultans

 The list does not include the complete list of mothers of the Ottoman sultans.
-Most who held the title of valide sultan were the biological mothers of the reigning sultans.
-The mothers who died before their sons' accession to throne, never assumed the title of valide sultan, like Hürrem Sultan, Mahfiruz Hatun, Muazzez Sultan, Mihrişah Kadın, Şermi Kadın, Tirimüjgan Kadın, Gülcemal Kadın and Gülistu Kadın.
-In special cases, there were grandmothers, stepmothers, adoptive mothers and sisters of the reigning sultans who, although not officially holding the title, assumed the role of valide sultan, like Mihrimah Sultan the most powerful and influential imperial woman in the Ottoman Empire, and Rahime Perestu Sultan.
+Most who held the title of Valide Sultan were the biological mothers of the reigning sultans.
+The mothers who died before their sons' accession to throne, never assumed the title of Valide Sultan, like Hürrem Sultan, Mahfiruz Hatun, Muazzez Sultan, Mihrişah Kadın, Şermi Kadın, Tirimüjgan Kadın, Gülcemal Kadın and Gülistu Kadın.
+In special cases, there were grandmothers, stepmothers, adoptive mothers and sisters of the reigning sultans who, although not officially holding the title, assumed the role of Valide Sultan, like Mihrimah Sultan, the most powerful and influential imperial princess in the Ottoman Empire, and Rahime Perestu Sultan.